RevenueHunt/docs/docs/reference/quiz-builder.md

 In the Share tab of the Quiz Builder, you can choose how to publish the quiz on your website or how to share it with your customers.
 Click on the option tiles to see instructions and extra settings.

-For step by step insctructions check [How to Publish the Quiz]() guide.
+For step-by-step instructions check [How to Publish the Quiz]() guide.

 **Link**